MauroDataMapper/mdm-core/README.md

 This will provide a code style scheme for OxfordBRC work, and allow you to use the `Code` -> `Reformat Code` option to fully reformat and optimise imports.
-These settings will meet the checkstyle enforced by the Metadata Catalogue code bases.
+These settings will meet the checkstyle enforced by the Mauro Data Mapper code bases.

 #### Checkstyle